yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
 # What do you mean with "Magento PWA" and "ready"?
-### A PWA-solution that is custom-build in React, Vue or Angular by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough?
+### A PWA-solution that is custom-build in React, Vue, Angular or any other fancy coolkids JavaScript framework by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough and you have the patience to guide them through whatever you were actually requiring for your project?

 ---
 {state: dark center middle}